Starfish Family Services

 • Fee information: Services are covered by Medicaid.

-• Details: During the wraparound process, a dedicated team “wraps around” your child to provide supports and services that meet your family’s unique needs.
+• Details: During the wraparound process, a dedicated team “wraps around” your child to provide supports and services that meet your family’s needs.

 • Your team may include: